spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/30-install-in-airgap-environment.md

 ---
 title: "Install in an Air Gap Environment"
-metaTitle: "Install in an Air Gap Environment"
+metaTitle: "Install Palette VerteX in an Air Gap Environment"
-metaDescription: "Learn how to deploy Palette in a Kubernetes cluster in an air gap environment."
+metaDescription: "Learn how to deploy Palette VerteX in a Kubernetes cluster in an air gap environment."
 icon: ""
 hideToC: false
 fullWidth: false